Stand with Ukraine flag

 • Device Node Pattern: Objects\.BuildingAutomation\.AirConditioner_\d+$ (regular expression used to match scanned OPC UA Node FQNs/IDs to device name.
 In this sample, path on OPC UA Explorer is Objects/BuildingAutomation/AirConditioner_X, where X is a number from 1 to N. That’s why we use Objects\.BuildingAutomation\.AirConditioner_\d+$ as regular expression, because \d+ means any number from 1 to N, and $ means the end of the string)

-• Subscription tags (list of node tags (Path) to subscribe with mappings to keys (Key) used in the output message):
+• The Subscription tags (the list of node tags (Path) to subscribe with mappings to keys (Key) used in the output message):

 • state - State